 Although training on an empty stomach might seem like a good idea if you’re aiming to burn fat, this could severely affect the quality of your workout.
 Often, hunger will result in a laggy workout, followed by overeating afterwards.

 Give your body time to digest everything you feed it.
 Much like undereating, overeating will result in a sub-optimal workout as well.
 Just have a light- to medium-size meal an hour before your workout, so you have enough energy, but aren’t too busy digesting.

 Check that your pre-workout supplement contains key ingredients including caffeine, beta-alanine and creatine monohydrate.
 These three ingredients found in pre-workouts like our Six Star® Pre-Workout Explosion will help to keep you focused throughout a workout and will also increase explosive strength and muscular endurance.
 Without any one of them, you’d be missing out on potential strength gains.

 5. NOT BEING PREPARED

 Come to the gym with a plan, so you don’t waste any time brainstorming a routine after your warm-up.
 Consider bringing a notebook into the gym with exercises and volume written down, so you can easily run through the workout while checking things off as you go.
-You can find a variety of workout plans all laid out for you with video demonstrations right here on the Six Star site!

 Being prepared also refers to mental preparation.
 Without being focused on the workout, you’ll find your mind wandering and your lifts suffering because of it.
 Although caffeine can help with this, it’s ultimately up to you to develop a routine to “get your head in the game” before every workout.